Skip to main content

 and Dual HA DDPHead

-Dual HA DDPHead and Infortrend Storage Arrays:
+Dual HA DDPHead and Infortrend Raid Arrays:

 Transparant failover, Scale out, Single file system A/V FS,